-We are a research group within the Department of Public and Occupational Health of the VU University Medical Center in Amsterdam.
+We are a research group within the Department of Public and Occupational Health of the Amsterdam UMC, location VUmc, in The Netherlands.
 Our research deals with the relationship between physical activity and health.
 Sufficient levels of physical activity are a necessity for good health, but also entail a risk of injury.